AP Interview: Indians owner says name won't change in 2021 - WHIZ News

 Dolan said the team will not adopt an interim name until choosing its new one.

-“We don’t want to be the Cleveland Baseball Team or some other interim name,” he said.
-“We will continue to be the Indians until we have identified the next name that will hopefully take us through multiple centuries.”
+“We don’t want to be the Cleveland Baseball Team or some other interim name,” he said, adding he hopes the new name “will hopefully take us through multiple centuries.”

-Cleveland’s move away from Indians follows a similar decision earlier this year by the NFL’s Washington Football Team, which was previously known as the Redskins.
+Cleveland’s move follows a similar decision by the NFL’s Washington Football Team, previously known as the Redskins.

 “It was a learning process for me and I think when fair-minded, open-minded people really look at it, think about it and maybe even spend some time studying it, I like to think they would come to the same conclusion: It’s a name that had its time, but this is not the time now, and certainly going forward, the name is no longer acceptable in our world,” Dolan said.

-As Cleveland considers options for names, Dolan said Tribe, which has been a popular nickname for the club for decades, has been ruled out.
+As Cleveland considers new names, Dolan said Tribe, the team’s popular nickname for decades, has been ruled out.

-“We are not going to take a half-step away from the Indians,” he said.
-“The new name, and I do not know what it is, will not be a name that has Native American themes or connotations to it.
-Frankly, that (Tribe) would have been a name that I would have loved to pivot to.
+“We are not going to take a half-step away from the Indians,” said Dolan, acknowledging Tribe was an early choice.
+“The new name, and I do not know what it is, will not be a name that has Native American themes or connotations to it.”

-“But in talking to these groups, they made it very clear that the issues that are attached to the Indians don’t go away with Tribe, particularly since Tribe has been tied to the experience of our team for many many decades,” he said.
+The decision was welcomed by Native American groups that met with the club.

+“The team made a genuine effort to listen and learn,” said Cynthia Connolly, executive board member of the Lake Erie Native American Council in the Cleveland Indigenous Coalition.
+“We hope this serves as a blueprint for other professional teams and the 200-plus high school teams in the Cleveland area.
+If there is a school or team that truly cares about fighting racism, these mascots cannot coexist.”

 The name change by the Indians is the latest by an organization reacting to a national movement, which gained momentum in the wake of widespread civil rights protests last summer, to have prejudicial names and symbols removed.